Finally you can Remove monitor detection!

 On Windows, Mac OS and Linux, you can remove the problematic monitor auto-detection in extended or single display modes.

 The computer detects when a TV/monitor is ‘turned off’ or ‘switched’ to another input.
-Then when powered-on or switched back, it gives the wrong resolution or breaks your extended display to reflect the single monitor, there may even be crashes and other issues such as rearranging desktop icons/windows.
+Then when the same TV/monitor is powered-on or switched back, it gives the wrong resolution or breaks your extended display to reflect the single monitor, there may even be crashes and other issues such as rearranging desktop icons/windows.

-Our hardware solution, the “MDK device” is a male to female modified adapter with integrated circuitry.
+Our hardware solution, the “MDK device” is a male to female modified adapter with custom integrated circuitry.

 When used, the computer/device won’t receive a signal telling it the monitor is offline, thus avoiding any issues.

 Here’s a quick demo:

 For many, this is is a real nuisance and there is no way around it.

 This annoying behavior can happen in many situations, here’s a few:

 - You want to power-off or switch a monitor’s input, and the resolution settings, icons or contents are then displayed in a disorganized fashion